Aptomi/k8s-app-engine/README.md

 Install Helm, Istio, Kubectl clients:
 ```
-./tools/install-clients.sh`
+./tools/install-clients.sh
 ```

 All Go dependencies are managed using [Glide](https://glide.sh/).
-The following command will fetch all dependencies and put them into "vendor" folder:
+The following command will fetch all dependencies defined in `glide.lock` and put them into "vendor" folder:
 ```
 make vendor
 ```